Adaptive truncation of infinite sums: applications to Statistics: Computational aspects

 then

 where $\delta$ is the machine precision. \end{theorem} \begin{proof} See the Appendix of~\cite{Goldberg1991} and the discussion of Theorem 8 therein. \end{proof} The discussion in Section 4.3 of \cite{Goldberg1991} is particularly helpful.
 A 64-bit system has $\delta = 2^{-53} \approx 10^{-16}$.
 In particular, here we shall use the maximum double precision in the R software \citep{R}, which is $\delta = 2.2 \times 10^{-16}$, and can be called with the command \texttt{ .Machine\$double.eps}.
+In Python~\citep{python312} we use the \texttt{mpmath} library~\citep{Johansson2023} to use a precision higher than machine precision, with respective machine-epsilon.

 \paragraph{Ordering:} an additional trick to reduce floating point precision loss can be derived from the Kahan summation described above.
 The problem that this addresses arises mainly from adding two numbers with very different orders of magnitude.
 Thus the mantissa of the smallest number will be rounded off so it can be added to the largest one.
 One way to mitigate this problem is to add numbers whose orders of magnitude are closest.
 This can be done when summing numbers in a vector, as it is best to always add the smallest ones first, then the larger ones.
 This way the smallest numbers are fully accounted for before being rounded off.
 Therefore the best practice is to order the numbers in ascending order before performing the summation.